 Interest Income.
 Interest income, including the amortization of premium and accretion of discount, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 The Company generally places a loan or security on non-accrual status and ceases recognizing cash interest income on such loan or security when a loan or security becomes 90 days or more past due or if the Company otherwise does not expect the debtor to be able to service its debt obligations.
 Non-accrual loans remain in such status until the borrower has demonstrated the ability and intent to pay contractual amounts due or such loans become current.
-As of December 31, 2013, four issuers representing less than 1% of the Company's total investments at fair value were on a non-accrual status.
+As of December 31, 2014, 1 issuer representing less than 1% of the Company's total investments at fair value was on a non-accrual status.

-Dividends from Asset Manager Affiliates.
-The Company records dividend income from its Asset Manager Affiliates on the declaration date, which represents the ex-dividend date.
+Distributions from Asset Manager Affiliates.
+The Company records distributions from our Asset Manager Affiliates on the declaration date, which represents the ex-dividend date.
+Distributions in excess of tax-basis earnings and profits of the distributing affiliate company are recognized on tax-basis return of capital.

-Dividend Income from CLO Fund Securities.
-The Company generates dividend income from its investments in the most junior class of securities of CLO Funds (typically preferred shares or subordinated securities) managed by the Asset Manager Affiliates and selective investments in securities issued by funds managed by other asset management companies.
+Investment Income on CLO Fund Securities.
+The Company generates investment income from its investments in the most junior class of securities of CLO Funds (typically preferred shares or subordinated securities) managed by the Asset Manager Affiliates and selective investments in securities issued by funds managed by other asset management companies.
 The Company's CLO Fund junior class securities are subordinated to senior note holders who typically receive a stated interest rate of return based on a floating rate index, such as the London Interbank Offered Rate ("LIBOR") on their investment.
 The CLO Funds are leveraged funds and any excess cash flow or "excess spread" (interest earned by the underlying securities in the fund less payments made to senior note holders and less fund expenses and management fees) is paid to the holders of the CLO Fund's subordinated securities or preferred shares.
-The Company makes estimated interim accruals of such dividend income based on recent historical distributions and CLO Fund performance and adjusts such accruals on a quarterly basis to reflect actual distributions.